h2oai/h2o-tutorials/tutorials/pysparkling/Chicago_Crime_Demo.md

 </table>

-    # Copy data frames to Spark from H2O
+#16.
+Copy data frames to Spark from H2O
     df_weather = hc.as_spark_frame(f_weather,)
     df_census = hc.as_spark_frame(f_census)
     df_crimes = hc.as_spark_frame(f_crimes)

-    # Look at the weather data as parsed in Spark
+#17.
+Look at the weather data as parsed in Spark
+(only showing top 2 rows)

     df_weather.show(2)

     +-----+---+----+-------+--------+-------+